Coaching and Pedagogy Research Group

 Amy Elizabeth Hardwick

-Thesis title: Exploring the Nature of Coaching in Special Olympics Sport
+Thesis title: Exploring Coaches and Coaching in the Context of Special Olympics

 About my research: The aim of Amy’s research is to provide an original exploration of coach learning, development and practice within the context of Special Olympics.
 This area is extremely underrepresented and so research is needed in order to provide and evidenced understanding of coaches within this context, how they can best be supported and in turn how they can best support their athletes.